drytoastman/scorekeeperts/ui/public/markdown/runningpro.md

 1. Registration will have their own laptop, they will merge data later
     * After registration closes, verify that any pregregistered entrants who didn't show have been removed from registration
     * Registration must also verify that all single/first drivers use numbers 1-99 and that all second drivers use 101-199
-    * <span style='color:red'>The above two points are important or the grid report will be wrong</span>
+    * The two points above are important or the grid report will be wrong {.warning}

 2. Setup 3 laptops with power and network connections along with PA, etc
     * Laptop 1 will become DataEntry for left side